“Sometimes creativity is a compulsion, not an ambition.”

 From article J.K.
 Rowling: A wizard of odds (Psychology Today).

-See more comments by Rowling in my High Ability post: Celebrating our unique qualities.
+See more comments by Rowling in my High Ability site post: Celebrating our unique qualities.

 Photo from post: J.K.
 Rowling: an ordinary and extraordinary childhood.